 In some cases, cavities can lead to infections of the mouth, jaw, or face, and may cause pain or discomfort.
 As drinking fluoridated water can reduce the likelihood of cavities, tap water may prevent dental infections in the long run.
 Plus, since almost all tap water is fluoridated, it’s easy to promote your loved one’s dental health.

 If you’re looking for ways to help promote your loved one’s health and wellness, turn to Home Care Assistance.
 We offer high-calibre in-home care for a variety of senior physical and cognitive needs, helping ensure that your loved one is both safe and comfortable in his or her own home.
-To learn more about how our aged care services, including Alzheimer’s, dementia and Parkinson’s care in North Coast, can benefit your elderly loved one, reach out to a Care Manager a 1300 LIVE-IN or (02) 6646 3527 and schedule a complimentary in-home consultation.
+To learn more about how our aged care services, including Alzheimer’s, dementia and Parkinson’s care in North Coast, can benefit your elderly loved one, reach out to a Care Manager a (02) 6646 3527 and schedule a complimentary in-home consultation.